azizfatimaimran2-cpu/BIO410-Final-Project/README.md

 Here is the Phylogenetic tree
 ![alt text](Screenshot 2026-05-01 152116.png)

 Explain
 - Which samples are closely related to each other
-- How many individuals did these 6 examples come from based on the phylogenetic tree
+- How many individuals did these 6 examples come from, based on the phylogenetic tree